Anon-Planet/thgtoa/guide.md

     -   Any media playback is "click to play" (disabled by default)

 I would recommend the "Safer" level for most cases.
-The Safest level should only be enabled if you think you are accessing suspicious or dangerous websites or if you are extra paranoid.
+The Safest level should only be enabled if you think you are accessing suspicious or dangerous websites and/or if you are extra paranoid.

 However, the Safer level should be used with some extra precautions while using some websites: see [Appendix A5: Additional browser precautions with JavaScript enabled].